AntonStoeckl/dynamic-streams-eventstore-go/docs/development.md

 ## Contributing

-**Note:** I generally prefer issues over pull requests for discussing changes and improvements.
+**Note:** I generally like filed issues more than pull requests for discussing changes and improvements.

 ### Before Submitting PRs